taosdata/TDengine/docs/zh/03-get-started/06-taosx.md

 systemctl start taosx
 ```

 On Windows systems, please find the "taosX" service in the "Services" system management tool, then click "Start this service".
-Alternatively, in the Windows command line (cmd.exe or PowerShell), run: `sc start taosx`.
+Alternatively, in the Windows command line (cmd.exe or PowerShell), run: `sc.exe start taosx`.

 ## Troubleshooting